 Crotched Mountain Ski and Ride is continuing the tradition of the Hampshire 100 race hosted in Greenfield at Oak Park!
 The race has been a huge success over the last decade and Crotched Mtn is looking to build on that success for the future.
 The ski area will now host the staging area, on-site camping and event venue at their location in Bennington, NH which has been a part of the race course in the past.
 In addition, an outdoor BBQ and beer garden are planned for 2017 and the event date will be moved to a Saturday, Aug 19.
 The new event organizers are excited for this shift in the Hampshire 100 event and look forward to hosting in Aug.
 Huge kudos to the previous event organizers and as this event has become a premier endurance event in NH.

-The Crotched Mtn Hundred will be a complete event weekend, with live music, bonfires, daily BBQ's, a vendor/sponsor village, short-course rides around the event venue and group-led rides.
+The Crotched Mtn Hundred will be a complete event weekend, with live music, bonfires, daily BBQ's, a vendor/sponsor village, a skills area supported by local youth mtn biking (NEHSCA) and group-led rides.
 This will be a complete bike weekend, in the heart of Southern NH.
 Come celebrate getting outside in nature, whether it be on a bike seat, or just on your feet!

 Date: Sat, Aug 19, 2017